Basey: Tourism

 The town of Basey is famous for its beautiful Sohoton Caves, whose inner chamber features stalactites, stalagmites, and an underground river.
 The town is also known for artistically woven decorative mats called Banig.
 Tourists buy these mats as souvenir items.

+Binatac Point named after the Datu Binatak is located in Barangay San Antonio (formerly known as Barangay Binatac) in Basey, Samar, is a coastal historical landmark.
+It served as a major military base during the Battle of Leyte Gulf between the Allied and Axis powers.
+The natural terrain of Binatac Point played a significant role in the eventual defeat of the Japanese army.